 20.1 An automatic mercy rule will be in effect.
 The umpire will stop the game once it becomes official (4 1/2 innings if the home team is ahead or 5 innings if the home team is behind) if one (1) team is ahead by twelve (12) runs (or more) and has had equal time at bat (by innings) or if the home team is leading.

-21.1 At the conclusion of the regular season there will be an eight (8) team Tournament of Champions (T of C) in the Senior Division, A Division, B Division, and the C Division.
+21.1 At the conclusion of the regular season there will be an eight (8) team Tournament of Champions (T of C) in the Senior Division, A Division, B Division and C Divisions.

 21.2 Seeding - The seeding of the eight (8) teams will come from the best overall record if the Division is not split into conferences.
 If the Division is split into two (2) conferences then the top two teams in each conference will be the top four (4) seeds.
 The remaining four (4) seeds will be by best record, regardless of conference.

 21.3 The following season point system shall be used, when necessary, to seed teams in the championship round.